SEED-X: Multimodal Models with Unified Multi-granularity Comprehension and Generation: Introduction

 We pre-train SEED-X on massive multimodal data, including image-caption pairs, grounded image-text data, interleaved image-text data, OCR data, and pure texts.
 We further apply multimodal instruction tuning to align SEED-X with human instructions across various domains, utilizing both existing datasets and newly collected datasets that cover image editing, text-rich, grounded and referencing QA, and slide generation tasks.
-The extensive evaluations on MLLM benchmarks demonstrate that our instruction-tuned model not only achieves competitive performance in multimodal comprehension, but also achieves state-of-the-art results in image generation compared to existing MLLMs on SEED-Bench-2~\cite{li2023seed}.
+The extensive evaluations on MLLM benchmarks demonstrate that our instruction-tuned model not only achieves competitive performance in multimodal comprehension, but also exhibits excellent instruction-following capabilities for image generation.

-All the models, codes, and datasets will be made publicly available.
+All the models, codes, and datasets are made publicly available.
 We hope our work can bring insights to the community about the potential of multimodal foundation models in real-world scenarios through unifying multi-granularity comprehension and generation.